BitByte-TPC/alumni/README.md

 # IIITDM Alumni Connect
   This web-application aims to facilitate the Alumni Affairs of IIITDM Jabalpur.
-  Requires `python 3.6+` and `django 2.1.15+`.
-  Must read contributing guidelines before starting.
+Please read contributing guidelines before starting.

 ## Requirements

  * Python: 3.6/3.7
- * Django: 2.1.15
+ * Django: 2.2.20
  * And additional requirements are in [**requirements.txt**](./requirements.txt).
 These will automatically be installed with below steps.